 A: If you do not know how to swim, we would recommend joining the Kananaskis Rafting Tour, as the rapids and river are not as strong.
 On the day please inform your guide that you are a non or weak swimmer too.

 A: Yes, you can book a group tour and based on the number of guests (9 or more adults), a discount can be offered at the time of booking.
-Please call our store to make your booking on 1 866 330 7238.
+Please see our Groups page for online group discounts or call our store to make your booking on 1 866 330 7238.

 A: There is a 48 hour cancellation policy, you can change/cancel or refund your booking 48 hours outside your booked tour (up to 7 days for group bookings of 9 or more participants).